 Reasons to avoid

-The Somneo is Philips' flagship wake up light, a feature-packed model that works just as well for getting you off to sleep again at the end of the day.
+The SmartSleep (previously called the Somneo) is a feature-packed model that works just as well for getting you off to sleep again at the end of the day.
 For mornings, you can choose how long your light takes to get to full brightness, as well as selecting your own maximum brightness from an impressive 25 levels.
 This granularity is great if you’re a light sleeper, or someone who's more sensitive to light in general.
 Audio is delivered in the form of built-in nature sounds, FM radio, or your own music player which you can connect via an AUX cable.
 Along with a sunset mode that's similar to the Lumie’s, the Somneo offers a light-guided breathing mode to promote pre-bed relaxation, giving you seven rhythms of light intensity or sound to follow.

 There are a few nice touches in terms of user-friendliness, too.
-The touch display makes the Somneo easy to set up and adjust.
+The touch display makes the SmartSleep easy to set up and adjust.
 The display brightness adjusts automatically to your room’s light (though you can adjust it manually, too).
 And if you get up in the middle of the night, you can tap the top of the lamp for a gentle red glow – just enough to see by without flooding the room with light.
 Our one criticism?
 The design, with its weird hole in the middle, is divisive.
-Philips describes it as 'sleek and stylish'; others may disagree.
-If you decide this one's the wake up light for you, check our Philips discount codes page to make sure you're not missing an offer.
+Philips describes it as 'sleek and stylish'; others may disagree, but we like it in our Philips SmartSleep review.

 Specifications